Use the on-premises data gateway with Microsoft Flow to establish secure connections to your on-premises data sources such as Microsoft SQL Server.

 For information about how to provide proxy information for your gateway, see Configure proxy settings.

 You can verify whether your firewall, or proxy, may be blocking connections by running the following command from a PowerShell prompt.
-This will test connectivity to the Azure Service Bus.
-This only tests network connectivity and doesn't have anything to do with the cloud server service or the gateway.
-It helps to determine whether your machine can actually get out to the internet.
+This command tests connectivity to the Azure Service Bus.
+This command only tests network connectivity and doesn't impact the cloud server service or the gateway.
+It helps to determine whether your machine has connectivity to the Internet.

 Test-NetConnection -ComputerName watchdog.servicebus.windows.net -Port 9350

-The results should look similar to this example.
+The results should look like the output below.
 If TcpTestSucceeded is not true, you may be blocked by a firewall.

 ComputerName : watchdog.servicebus.windows.net RemoteAddress : 22.214.171.124 RemotePort : 5672 InterfaceAlias : vEthernet (Broadcom NetXtreme Gigabit Ethernet - Virtual Switch) SourceAddress : 10.120.60.105 PingSucceeded : False PingReplyDetails (RTT) : 0 ms TcpTestSucceeded : True